Innovation in life insurance: 5 technologies to watch

 With each passing quarter, more carriers are adopting this path, shifting away from legacy systems in favor of a cloud-based approach that enables faster response times in a quickly evolving marketplace.

 Disconnected systems and data silos have been among the most persistent obstacles to insurance innovation.
-However, the industry is now embracing and investing heavily in data technology infrastructure and fully integrated ecosystems that allow for real-time data exchange, system interoperability, and intelligent automation across the policy lifecycle.
+The industry is now investing heavily in data technology infrastructure and fully integrated ecosystems that allow for real-time data exchange, system interoperability, and intelligent automation across the policy lifecycle.

 Insurers lean on platforms that can integrate easily with CRMs, policy admin systems, customer apps, and third-party data sources.
 The goal is simple: a complete, connected view of each customer and every policy journey.

-Offering end-to-end visibility, actionable insights, and the ability to finally harness the power of one’s data, these newer data-centric technology stacks and ecosystem integrations are now highly coveted by carriers.
+Offering end-to-end visibility, actionable insights, and the ability to finally harness the power of one's data, these data-centric technology stacks and ecosystem integrations are now highly coveted by carriers — and increasingly, table stakes for the AI deployments those carriers want to build on top.

-With evolving technology comes higher consumer expectations — simplicity is now a minimum requirement.
-Rather than following internal industry trends, providers look to customer intelligence and data to intuitively and quickly enhance their all around experience with starting or continuing a policy.
+With evolving technology comes higher consumer expectations, and simplicity is now a minimum requirement.
+Rather than following internal industry trends, providers look to customer intelligence and data to intuitively and quickly enhance the overall experience of starting or continuing a policy.

 Consumers want insurance to feel as simple as shopping online: transparent, fast, and easy to manage.
 Carriers are responding by investing in technology that shortens applications, provides real-time updates, and makes policy servicing a self-serve experience.

 Bestow supports this evolution through our Administration Suite, which includes customizable customer portals, integrated agent tools, and automation to simplify life insurance applications.
-Customers can track their policy status, update information, manage beneficiaries, and more, from one intuitive interface.
+Customers can track their policy status, update information, manage beneficiaries, and more — all from one intuitive interface.

-A better experience goes beyond meeting expectations, it builds trust and drives retention, opening the door for future upselling opportunities and referrals.
-After initial investments, carriers are now seeing the payoff of customer-first thinking, with tech stack innovations geared towards providing an optimal experience.
+A better experience goes beyond meeting expectations.
+It builds trust and drives retention, opening the door for future upselling opportunities and referrals.
+After initial investments, carriers are now seeing the payoff of customer-first thinking, with tech stack innovations geared toward providing an optimal experience.

 Move fast and innovate with Bestow